 To have better control of diabetes, patients are often recommended to take the A1C test.
 This test provides information about the blood glucose levels within the previous 2 to 3 months.

 Don’t allow diabetes to define you.
-Start living your best life today with BASS Advanced Urgent Care.
+Start living your best life today with BASS Primary Care.
 Our specialists provide accurate diagnosis and treatment for successful diabetes management.